 If you’re looking for a way to invest in a property fast, LendingHome offers hard money loans both fix-and-flip investors and long-term investors looking to buy and renovate rental properties.
-Rates start as low as 7.5% and they can prequalify borrowers online in minutes.
+They offer competitive rates to prime borrowers and you can prequalify online in just a few minutes.

 How a Hard Money Loan Works